pietrodessotti/pietrodessotti/README.md

 - Design Systems
 - Scalable React Applications

-Strong experience building **maintainable UI systems used in production environments**.
+Strong experience building maintainable UI systems used in production by thousands of users.

 ---